Back to insights

 Five considerations when compensating emissions for 2022

 Time flies and the end of the year is approaching quickly.
 For many companies, this coincides with the end of the fiscal year.
 With increased urgency for climate action, many are looking to compensate for their 2022 emissions now.
 With the voluntary carbon market (VCM) moving fast, finding the right portfolio of carbon credits can be daunting.
 The status quo of previous years is no longer a reality, with prices increasing across many carbon credit categories, some scarcity of supply, and more scrutiny from stakeholders regarding issuing project quality.
-Based on our day-to-day view across large-scale transactions and portfolio plans, we have summarised five key learnings for buyers to keep in mind when locking in negative emissions via the VCM today:
+Based on our day-to-day view across large-scale transactions and portfolio plans, we have summarized five key learnings for buyers to keep in mind when locking in negative emissions via the VCM today:

 1. Select credits aligned with your overall, long-term climate strategy